 The compassionate team of experts at Children's Cardiology Group design personalized care plans to help you manage your child's hypertension.
-Based on your child's individual needs, your custom plan may involve lifestyle management aspects, which typically include a weight loss program, exercise recommendations, and nutritional counseling.
+Based on your child's individual needs, your custom plan may typically involve a weight loss program, exercise recommendations, and nutritional counseling.
 Your provider may also prescribe medication to help control your child's blood pressure.

 If your child has secondary hypertension, your Children's Cardiology Group physician either provides treatment or recommends a specialist who can address the underlying condition causing high blood pressure.

 Treating hypertension now reduces your child's risk for complications later in life.
 If you're concerned about your child's blood pressure, schedule a consultation with an expert at Children's Cardiology Group.
 Call the clinic nearest you, or request an appointment online today.